Supplement evidence guide

 Quick answer

-A supplement claim is only useful when it names the active ingredient, the dose, the population studied, the outcome measured, and the safety tradeoffs.
+A supplement claim is only useful when it names the active ingredient, the dose per serving and per container, the population studied, the outcome measured, and the safety tradeoffs.

 Some supplements are genuinely useful in the right context.
 Creatine is the obvious fitness example.
 Many other claims are weaker, product-specific, under-dosed, or built on outcomes that do not matter much in real training.